 “The caper-bush belongs to the natural order Capparidaceæ or the Caper family.
 The plants of this order have pungent, stimulant, and antiscorbutic qualities.
 The caper-bush grows in Lower Egypt, in the deserts of Sinai, and in Palestine.
 The localities in which the plant delights are barren soils, rocky precipices, and the sides of walls.
 The caper plant grows on walls in many southern countries.
 I have gathered it on walls in Italy.
 Tristram saw it hanging from the walls of Jerusalem and steep rocks in the gorge of the Kidron.
 He also says that the variety called ægyptiaca has a trailing habit on the sandy plain between Jericho and Jordan, as well as at the southeast end of the Dead Sea and on the plains of Shittim.”
 (12)

-אֵזוֹב (ʾēzôḇ, “hyssop”) occurs ten times in the OT. (“Hyssop appears twice in the NT: in John 19:29, as the instrument for lifting the vinegar to Jesus’ lips when he was on the cross, and in Heb 9:19–20, where the people and the book are sprinkled with blood… Seven of the OT references are found in two rituals: cleansing a leper (Leviticus 14:4, 6, 49, 51, 52) and cleansing those defiled through contact with the dead (Num 19:6, 18).
+אֵזוֹב (ʾēzôḇ, “hyssop”) occurs ten times in the OT. (“Hyssop appears twice in the New Covenant: in John 19:29, as the instrument for lifting the vinegar to Jesus’ lips when he was on the cross, and in Hebrews 9:19–20, where the people and the book are sprinkled with blood… Seven of the OT references are found in two rituals: cleansing a leper (Leviticus 14:4, 6, 49, 51, 52) and cleansing those defiled through contact with the dead (Num 19:6, 18).
 The other three references are the Passover (Exodus 12:22); King Soloman’s wisdom (1 Kings 4:33); and King David’s prayer for cleanings (Psalms 51:7).
 (11)

 Scarlet (Red) Wool